docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 Use [addEventListener()](window-object.md#window-object-functions-addeventlistener) or [addEventListener()](control-objects.md#controlobj-addeventlistener)
 to register a handler.
 The function you register receives an event object (from the [UIEvent base class](event-handling.md#uievent-base-class)) that encapsulates the event information.
-As an event cascades down through a hierarchy and back up through the hierarchy, your handler can respond at any level, or use the UIEvent object’s [stopPropagation()](event-handling.md#eventobj-stoppropagation) method to stop the event propagation at some level.
+As an event cascades down through a hierarchy and back up through the hierarchy, your handler can respond at any level, or use the UIEvent object's [stopPropagation()](event-handling.md#eventobj-stoppropagation) method to stop the event propagation at some level.

 You can register: